WeAreAcademy/mark-fullstack-proj--blog/README.md

 As a user, via the front-end app:

 - I should be able to create a blog post with title, and main text.
 (Date of creation should be automatically recorded for me.)
+  - A post's title should be able to store at least 250 characters.
+  - A post's main text should be able to store at least 10,000 characters.
 - I should be able to view a list of all created blog posts (title, creation date, and a (maximum 300-character) excerpt of the main text), in reverse chronological order.
 - I should be able to click on a blog post from the summary view and be presented with a single-record view, including the full main text.
 - I should be able to return to the list view from the single-record view